4 simple and effective tips for boosting salon retail sales

 1. Get the word out

-You can’t sell products if people don’t know you have them.
+You can’t sell retail in a salon if people don’t know you have them.
 We suggest you take a three-pronged approach to increase awareness of products.
 Think in terms of answering three important questions: What?
 How?
 When?

 (a) Focus on the right items